Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KGmOM7dLT84.md

 # [October 6th, 2020 Livestream](../2020-10-06.md)
 ## Q&A: Have you looked into shit for Multiplayer/Dedicated Server stuff?
 https://www.youtube.com/watch?v=KGmOM7dLT84
-This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Dedicated Servers?](./yt--smbc1rq3iE.md) [https://www.youtube.com/watch?v=-smbc1rq3iE](https://www.youtube.com/watch?v=-smbc1rq3iE)
+This question was possibly duplicated with a more recent answer: [August 31st, 2021 Livestream Q&A: So when is Dedicated Servers coming?](./yt-kNBYYuk8p3U.md) [https://www.youtube.com/watch?v=kNBYYuk8p3U](https://www.youtube.com/watch?v=kNBYYuk8p3U)

 ### Topics